gokulkarthik/codec-latent-denoiser/README.md

 poetry run python src/train.py --config-name=e2
 ```

-Configure the hyperparameters in `src/train_configs/` directory.
+Configure the hyperparameters in [`src/train_configs/`](./src/train_configs/) directory.

 ### Speech Denoising

 The primary use case is removing noise from speech audio.
-Here's how to use the model for denoising:
+Here's how to use the [model](https://huggingface.co/gokulkarthik/codec-latent-denoiser-e2) for denoising that was trained with the [`e2` config](./src/train_configs/e2.yaml):

 ```python
 import torch